bsnux/k8listns-groovy/README.md

 # k8listns-groovy

-Simple *Java* application for listing all namespaces in current configured [Kubernetes cluster](https://kubernetes.io).
+Simple Groovy script for listing all namespaces in current configured [Kubernetes cluster](https://kubernetes.io).

 Make sure you have a valid `~/.kube/config` file.